Clinical Excellence

 EBB

 This rotation, named after the late BWH epileptologist Ed Bromfield, consists of caring for patients admitted to the BWH long-term epilepsy monitoring unit, alongside a PA and the epilepsy fellows.
-Since patient volume is generally light, significant portions of the rotation are spent learning to read EEGs one-on-one with epilepsy attendings.
+Since patient volume is generally light, significant portions of the rotation are spent learning to read EEGs one-on-one with epilepsy attendings and fellows.
 Residents cover the MGH ED on Friday nights.

 MGH ED Consult